HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 uv run uvicorn server:app --reload

-Routing the QUERY Method
+Routing for the QUERY Method

 async def search_dispatcher(request: Request) -> JSONResponse:

-"""Dispatch to handlers based on HTTP method"""
+"""Dispatch to handler based on HTTP method"""

 match request.method: